Skip to content

 U.S. Embassies submit requests for English Language Specialist projects throughout the year.
 The program then reviews the available candidate pool for candidates with a professional match between their skills and experience and the needs and requirements of the project.

-If a candidate’s skill set is matched to the specific needs and qualifications of a project, they will be contacted by email to verify their interest in, and availability for, the project.
+If a candidate’s skill set is matched to the specific needs and qualifications of a project, the candidate will be contacted by email to verify the candidate's interest in, and availability for, the project.
 This email is NOT a notification of selection.

 The interest and availability email contains information about the project format, location, and a general description of the project’s duties.
 Candidates are asked to confirm whether they would like to be considered further for the project, at which point they move to the selection phase, or they can request that they be withdrawn from consideration for that project.
 If a request is made to withdraw, the application will be placed back into the available candidate pool for consideration, but there is no guarantee of another match.